pravosleva/url-metadata-helper/README.md

         proxy_http_version  1.1;
     }

-    # NOTE: This is EXTERNAL_ROUTE, which you can set to .env file:
+    # NOTE: This is EXTERNAL_ROUTING, which you can set to .env file:
     location /express-helper {
         rewrite ^/express-helper/(.*)$ /$1 break;
         proxy_pass          http://127.0.0.1:5000;